 Similar to truck handling, port railway processes can be improved through partial automation, especially at arrival and departure.
-In addition to electronic track occupancy overviews and electronically available shunting orders as well as mobile feedback of railcar movements, the following checks should be mentioned:
+In addition to electronic track occupancy overviews and electronically available shunting orders as well as mobile feedback of wagon movements, the following checks should be mentioned:

 SMART PORT LOGISTICS WITH LEOGISTICS PORT

-Our SAP-based solution for terminal and port logistics includes functionalities for the planning of maritime logistics processes, the management of ship arrivals, the handling of discharging and loading processes, inventory management and the billing of warehousing and other services. leogistics Port is rounded off by further components of leogistics d.s.c for the areas of truck yard control, port railway and reporting.
+Our SAP-based solution for terminal and port logistics includes functionalities for the planning of maritime logistics processes, the management of ship arrivals, the handling of discharging and loading processes, inventory management and the billing of warehousing and services. leogistics Port is rounded off by further components of leogistics d.s.c for the areas of truck yard control, port railway and reporting.

 With a document flow across all hierarchy levels, you have the necessary information for planning, execution, reporting, and settlement in one place.